HL7/uv-lab-rep-ig/input/pagecontent/index.md

 ### Design choices

-The solution adopted by this guide - and detailed in the [Design choices](design-choice.html) page - balances the business requirement of some jurisdictions of the Laboratory Report as legally signable document (i.e. as a FHIR document), with the expectation in several usage contexts to not rely on the documental approach.
+The solution adopted by this guide - and detailed in the [Design choices](design-choice.html) page - balances the business requirement of some jurisdictions of the Laboratory Report as legally signable document (i.e. as a FHIR Document), with the expectation in several usage contexts to not rely on the documental approach.
 This guide supports a scalable approach allowing different jurisdictions to select the solution that better fits with their requirements, while assuring the capability for everyone to retrieve laboratory report data by searching per DiagnosticReport.

 <div>